 Hi, is everyone fed up with the clouds?
 Yep, me too.
 And I love Autumn.
 Yet endless days of rain, with no blue sky occasionally peeking through, well to be honest, it just makes me want to snuggle up with a good film and a big bowl of this Cheesy Vegetable Pasta Bake.

-This dish came about because I was too lazy to get any meat out of the freezer!!
+This dish came about because I was too lazy to get any meat out of the freezer!
 True our freezer is in our garage, with no internal interconnecting door and it was raining.
-Convinced??
-Anyway enough of my laziness, what resulted was an incredibly fabulous dish.
+Are you convinced?!
+Anyway enough of my laziness, what resulted was an incredibly tasty dish.

-We are a meat eating family, although I do make a little meat go a long way.
-It is very rare however, that I deliberately leave meat or fish out of a dish.
+Although we are a meat eating family, I do make a little meat go a long way.
+However, it is very rare that I deliberately leave meat or fish out of a dish.
 Big mistake!!!
 No one in our family, or my chief taste tester, missed the meat in this Cheesy Vegetable Pasta Bake.
 In fact they enjoyed a meat free meal.

 I was so pleased.
 Firstly, I had created a great meal that everyone enjoyed – always my main aim.
 Secondly, I now have a great vegetarian dish in my repertoire.

 Since meat is usually the most expensive component in a meal, without compromising flavour, this is a fantastic, meat free, budget friendly dish.
 Perfect for a mid week meal.
 In fact why not double up on the ingredients and make this for a new mum, family or friends returning from holiday, or simply to freeze for up to 3 months.
 Because this is meat free, more people can enjoy this dish.

 Recipe : Cheesy Vegetable Pasta Bake Serves 6 people generously